vutran1710/PyrateLimiter/README.md

 Due to personal needs, 2 ready-use implementations with [Redis](https://github.com/vutran1710/PyrateLimiter/blob/master/pyrate_limiter/engines/redis.py) and [Application Local State](https://github.com/vutran1710/PyrateLimiter/blob/master/pyrate_limiter/engines/local.py) are provided.

-When designing a rate-limiting service that depends on different type of data-store, like `Postgres` or `Mysql`, user can write his own AbstractBucket implementation that fits their needs.
+When designing a rate-limiting service that depends on a different type of data-store, like `Postgres` or `Mysql`, the user can write their own AbstractBucket implementation that fits their needs.

 ## Usage